 As for their iOS app, IPVanish implements the same simple “Quick Connect” approach as that of the most other VPNs mentioned above with an added twist — an internet activity graph that updates in real-time.
 Similarly, users also have the option to choose VPN servers from a specific region through a list that also shows the current ping times and server load.
 This makes it easy for advanced users to choose a custom server that provides the best performance based on location and network activity.

 - Decent speeds (enough for torrenting and video streaming).

 - Simultaneous protection for up to 10 devices.

 - More shared IPs than other VPN companies (over 40,000).

 - Phone support (most other premium VPNs only offer chat or email support) which makes it ideal for users that want to be able to talk to live support staff in the event of technical problems.

 - Shorter 7-day money-back guarantee; most other VPN companies offer at least a 30-day money-back guarantee for new users to try out their service.

 - Slightly more expensive than most other VPNs (starts at $10 per month).

 So there you have it — an overview of some of the best VPN for iOS devices and why you would want to consider getting one.
 As you may have already realized, the VPN services mentioned above have their similarities (unlimited bandwidth, no data logging, AES 256-bit encryption, support for multiple devices and the like) but they also have their differences in terms of pricing and additional features (some don’t support Netflix and torrenting).

 In any case, the recommendations mentioned above ought to help make the selection process easier.
 All of them have rightfully earned their place as one of the top VPN companies of today.
-Choosing the best one for your iOS device ultimately boils down to carefully matching your needs and preferences with the most suitable VPN service provider.
+Choosing the best iPhone VPN ultimately boils down to carefully matching your needs and preferences with the most suitable VPN service provider.